OutSystems/outsystems-ui/README.md

 ### Where can you find documentation?

 The documentation can be found in the [OutSystems UI website](https://outsystemsui.outsystems.com/outsystemsuiwebsite/) and in [OutSystems product documentation](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Patterns).
+Code documentation can be found [here](https://outsystems-ui-docs.github.io/index.html) - This is a beta version of the code documentation.

 ### Why use this component?